Yitzack/Short-Projects/Skydweller/README.md

 I'm bit bashing a 32-bit word of data for label 312<sub>8</sub> coming from device 1 in either NCD (No Computed Data, 1) or NO(Normal Opeation, 0) status.
 The standard calls for odd parity.

+The standard says that valid non-zero speeds are between .015 knots and 4096 knots.
+It is technically incorrect as it is actually between .015625 knots and 4095.984375 knots.

 ## Compile directions for g++

 g++ Wheel_Sim.cpp Wheel.cpp Vector3.cpp -O3